aoh705/FoodResearch/README.md

 -  statistical analysis of sentiment using Wilcoxon rank-sum test in the .Rmd file

 # Setting Up Your Environment:
+## Python Notebooks
 1. After setting up this repository locally, create a virtual environment with Python.
 2. After creating a virtual environment, in your command line, type: `pip install -r requirements.txt` This should install all the needed modules and packages to execute this code.
 3. You are ready to execute the code in this repository.
 Good luck!

+## R Markdown
+1. For the `all_data.Rmd` file, it is ideal to open this Markdown file with Rstudio to run.
+2. Once you open RStudio, please open this file.
+3. Run the entire file to conduct all tests.